 With few moving parts, solar photovoltaic (PV) technology suffers from less wear and tear than other power generation technologies.
-As such, solar is often heralded as a “set-it-and-forget-it” technology by manufacturers and installers alike.
-The promise goes that once installed, your PV system will silently generate electricity for many years – with virtually zero solar panel maintenance required.
+Solar has been known as a “set-it-and-forget-it” technology by manufacturers and installers alike.
+The promise goes that once installed, your PV system will silently generate electricity for many years—with virtually zero solar panel maintenance required.

 However, the reality is quite different.
 Although most PV panels sold in the US come with warranty protection that lasts for decades, the maintenance requirements are not zero.
 Keep reading to understand why.

 Common Causes of Solar PV System Damage